mazetoken/mminer/README.md

 - Make sure that Microsoft Visual C++ Redistributable is installed on your system.
 If it is not, you can download it from [here](https://aka.ms/vs/16/release/VC_redist.x86.exe) and [here](https://aka.ms/vs/16/release/VC_redist.x64.exe) - you need to install both

-- Download and install the latest [Nodejs 14.x LTS](https://nodejs.org/en/) with additional software
+- Download and install [Nodejs 14.x LTS](https://nodejs.org/en/) with additional software

-_You should see that eg. visualstudio2017 build tools, python 3, chocolatey are being installed_
+_You should see that eg. visualstudio2017 build tools, python 3, chocolatey ... are being installed_

 - Download and install [Git](https://gitforwindows.org/)